Automating SSH Key Setup: Introducing sshRemoteSetup

 What Is sshRemoteSetup?

+Both tools are lightweight and powerful, orchestrating SSH key-based authentication setup on remote Linux machines.
 The brilliance of this tool lies in its security-progressive workflow: it uses your password to initially connect, sets up key-based authentication, and optionally locks down the server to reject password logins entirely.
-It’s the perfect bridge between legacy password authentication and modern key-based security.

 How It Works